FlorentFlament/RetroDevEm/README.md

 - Joystick emulation is working.
 No latency, CPU usage below 1% of a core.

+## Todo

+- Order new board version;
+- Fix bogus signal sent to Atari when Raspberry Pi is off;
+- Implement auto-fire;
+- CLI options for scale and device selection;
+- Write blog article about the project.

 ## Links

 - [Incremental encoder on Wikipedia][4]: describes the mouse signal